 Love is in the air…which could spell doom for some employers in light of the #MeToo movement.
 This movement went viral at the end of last year and has brought so much critical awareness to sexual assault and harassment, especially in the workplace.
 There have been millions of posts since the #metoo movement began, with countless stories of workplace sexual harassment.
 I, too, have my own experiences, and while I didn’t share them on social media, hearing these stories by so many other women has vividly brought it all back.

 What the heck is an employer to do to ensure everyone has a safe and harassment-free work environment?

-How could these claims, allegations and shared stories be so rampant when almost every US organization has a sexual harassment policy?
-And where was HR you may ask?
+How could these claims, allegations, and shared stories be so rampant when almost every US organization has a sexual harassment policy?
+And where was HR, you may ask?
 HR’s job is not only to hire talent but to manage performance, be an employee advocate, and help foster a great place to work.

-This tells me that the problem isn’t with the policy; it is with the culture.
+The problem isn’t with the policy; it is with the culture.

 Having a healthy culture is more than a policy or statement in your employee handbook.
 The best company cultures are felt and reinforced in every area, from how you recruit, reward, recognize and value employees and how you terminate.
 Embracing and supporting culture is not just senior management or HR’s position but also the responsibility of every employee.

 So, in light of the thousands of #metoo stories shared, how can you protect your organization from becoming the latest headline?